evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ## User interface and control

-VOYAH FREE has multiple integrated screens.
+The VOYAH FREE has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
 The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large.
 The  screen in the dashboard's center  is 12,3 inches large.
 The  screen in front of the passenger in the dashboard is 12,3 inches large.

 {{< sitefiguresized thumb="models/voyah/free/free/screens_1_st.jpg" title="VOYAH FREE" width="2560" height="1767"  >}}